c2997108/lastwasm/doc/last-cookbook.rst

   lastdb -P8 -uRY4 mydb genome.fa
   last-train -P8 -Q0 mydb reads.fastq > reads.train
-  lastal -P8 -p reads.train mydb reads.fastq | last-split > out.maf
+  lastal -P8 --split -p reads.train mydb reads.fastq > out.maf

 ``-P8`` makes it faster by running 8 parallel threads, adjust as appropriate for your computer.
 This has no effect on the results.